-The Windows update error 80072efe is a common error that you may encounter when installing patches and system updates on any Windows operating system.
-It is a very specific error that is related directly to Windows Update Service.
+The Windows update error 80072efe is a common issue that arises during the installation of patches and system updates on any Windows operating system.
+This specific error is directly associated with the Windows Update Service.

 You might find different error messages accompanying the code, which includes:

 - Some updates were not installed: ## Error(s) found: Code 80072EFE